 The possibility that the gantry at Clarence Park could be painted slate grey or charcoal before being erected.
 The residents who own the private homes on Canterbury Tce are shocked at their current amenity and feel this will be even worse when the gantry are erected.

-would like to speak directly to the worst affected people.
-A time next week
+We would be happy to bring residents to the meeting if you would like to speak directly to the worst affected people.
+A time next week would be ideal, Regards

 Cr.
 Jennie Boisvert